md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 The ensemble consistently outperformed individual models in Accuracy, Weighted F1, and ROC-AUC on both internal (HAM10000) and external (ISIC 2019) validation.
 Calibration analysis using Expected Calibration Error (ECE) showed strong reliability, and Grad-CAM visualizations confirmed clinically relevant lesion focus.
+The full benchmark and visualizations are available in results/ for transparency.

 ### Validation Metrics (HAM10000 Split)